bioinformatics-cdac/GenoVault/README.md

-# H-BAT
+# GenoVault

-## Hydrogen Bond Analysis Tool for Molecular Simulation Trajectories
+## GenoVault "A Cloud Based Genomics Repository"

-H-BAT is a Big Data analytics tool to analyze the Hydrogen bonds in the molecular simulation trajectories.
-The available tools perform the same analysis but they fail with large trajectories with water or are unable to handle multiple trajectories simultaneously.
-This tool is scalable and portable on any distributed computing platform and can find out Hydrogen bonds between all types of residues including water.
-A Nearest neighbor algorithm is used to boost the performance of the tool in terms of h-bond calculations.
+GenoVault is a cloud-based central repository for storage and retrieval of genomic data generated in various research labs in the various organizations.
+The solution is delivered in the form of a software suite called “GenoVault”, which is a cloud-based genomic repository that  enables quick archival and retrieval tools along with analytical engines.
+GenoVault is a Genomics Repository based on OpenStack cloud.
+It exploits and utilize the full advantage of Cloud Computing viz, distributed computing and storage.
+Users can upload the genomics sequence data onto the Cloud using Web or JavaFX based interface of GenoVault along with metadata which will be stored in a distributed manner on the cloud.
+This feature enables swift and efficient retrieval of the data.
+This centralized repository would be of enormous importance for healthcare.

 **Key Features:**
 * Easy analysis of Big data as it is stored on Hadoop file system